mnakao/ODP/README.md

 ```
 bool ODP_Check_general(char *fname)
 ```
-* [RETUREN] : When an input is a general graph, it returns true.
+* [RETURN] : When an input is a general graph, it returns true.
 * [IN] fname : File name of a graph.

 ### Check if a graph has multiple edges